-Lindsey is a fourth-year graduate student pursuing a PhD in clinical psychology.
+Lindsey is a graduate student pursuing a PhD in clinical psychology.
 She graduated from the University of North Carolina at Chapel Hill with a BS in psychology and a minor in biology.
 After graduation, she worked as a research assistant at the Center for Developmental Science in Chapel Hill on a NIDA-funded study, which involved investigating the relationship between sleep quality and cravings in a sample of people in recovery for substance use disorders.
 Lindsey came to the University of Missouri in 2017 to work with Dr. Tim Trull.
 She has started working on projects predicting substance use from momentary contexts and personality/mood variables measured in participants’ daily lives.
-Lindsey is excited to have joined the BAR lab and is excited to continue studying how sleep disturbance and substance use interact and influence one another.
+Lindsey is excited to have joined the HIT research lab and is excited to continue studying how sleep disturbance and substance use interact and influence one another.

 Anthony is a counseling psychology PhD candidate who joined the HIT Lab in June 2022.
 He earned a B.A. in human biology from the University of Kansas followed by a M.S. in psychology from Avila University.
 At Mizzou, Anthony has been involved in cognitive, sleep, and health psychology related research.
 His ongoing dissertation topic is focused on psychosocial predictors and outcomes of decent work among US Veterans.

 Sarah is an undergraduate at Mizzou, originally from Springfield, MO.
 She is majoring in Health Science and minoring in Psychology.
 She plans on attending medical school after graduation.

 Colten is an undergraduate at Mizzou, originally from Kansas City, MO.
 He is majoring in Biology with Medical Science emphasis.
 He also minors in Psychology and Business.
 He plans on attending medical school after graduation.